Skip to main content

 Conditions treated by Concerta and Vyvanse

 Concerta and Vyvanse can treat ADHD in children ages 6 years and older, adolescents, and adults.
-Concerta or Vyvanse should be part of a comprehensive treatment plan, including other components such as therapy and educational intervention.
-In addition to ADHD, Vyvanse is also used to treat adults with moderate to severe binge eating disorder (BED).
+Concerta or Vyvanse should be part of a comprehensive treatment plan, including other components such as behavioral therapy and educational intervention.
+In addition to ADHD, Vyvanse is also used to treat moderate to severe binge eating disorder (BED) in adults.
 Vyvanse is not indicated for weight loss or to treat obesity.

 Is Concerta or Vyvanse more effective?

 Although both medications undergo clinical trials for safety and efficacy in order to be approved by the FDA, there is little data that compares the two drugs to each other.
-In 2014, Shire announced results from 2 studies that compared the efficacy of Concerta to Vyvanse in patients ages 13 to 17 years old with ADHD.
-Each patient took Concerta, Vyvanse, or a placebo
+In 2014, the manufacturer of Vyvanse announced results from two studies that compared the efficacy of Concerta to Vyvanse in patients ages 13–17 years old with ADHD.
+Each patient took Concerta, Vyvanse, or a placebo (inactive medicine)

-Although Vyvanse was slightly more effective in this study, the medications were only studied in patients ages 13 to 17 years old.
+Although Vyvanse was slightly more effective in this study, the medications were only studied in patients ages 13–17 years old.
 Also, there are many factors to take into consideration when choosing a medication that is best for the patient, including ADHD symptoms, the potential for abuse, potential side effects and drug interactions, and cost, among other factors.
-For example, in one patient, generic Concerta may be effective as well as cost-efficient.
-In another patient, Vyvanse may be better suited due to a lower potential for abuse as well as the ability to treat binge eating disorder.

-Before taking Concerta or Vyvanse, tell your doctor about your symptoms, medical history, and other medical conditions you have as well as all of the medications you take.
-If you have a history of abuse or dependence (this can include alcohol, prescription drugs, or street drugs), tell your doctor.
-Only your doctor is qualified to determine which drug is appropriate for you, based on all of this information.
+Before taking Concerta or Vyvanse, tell your healthcare provider about your symptoms, medical history, and other medical conditions you have, as well as all of the medications you take.
+If you have a history of abuse or dependence (this can include alcohol, prescription drugs, or street drugs), tell your healthcare provider.
+There are also non-stimulant drug options, such as Strattera (atomoxetine) or Intuniv (guanfacine extended-release), to consider.
+Only your healthcare provider is qualified to give medical advice on which drug is appropriate for you based on all of this information.

 Coverage and cost comparison of Concerta vs. Vyvanse